 The Norco Fluid FS 3 is a full-suspension mountain bike that comes with either 27.5” or 29” wheels to suit your personal preference.
 Its lightweight 6061 aluminum frame features modern geometry.
 This means it has a long wheelbase, low bottom bracket height, and a steep seat post angle.
 All this gives the Fluid FS 3 stable handling characteristics that inspire your confidence.

 The rear wheel is connected to the frame via a four-bar suspension linkage with an X-Fusion 02 Pro R shock with 120mm of travel.
 The X-Fusion RC32 Boost Air fork gives you 130mm of travel, making this bike a superb trail bike.

 Norco has fitted this bike with the excellent SRAM SX Eagle drivetrain to help you climb those steep trails.
 But when it comes to descending, the Tektro HD-M275 hydraulic disc brakes give you lots of control thanks to their great feel and easy modulation.

-The Norco Fluid FS 3 is a superb example of a trail bike, but what makes it more attractive is that it come in just under $2,000.
+The Norco Fluid FS 3 is a superb example of a trail bike, but what makes it more attractive is that it come in around $2,000.

 Diamondback Bicycles Release 1